CaseSolvedUK/cpu-throughput/README.md

  - Run a cpu-bound, fixed task and measure the elapsed time.
 In this case it's the time taken to do a sha512sum of a large block of data from memory.
 Output sequential measurements to a log over an extended period of time
  - Every munin collection period, calculate the average and maximum measurements, display on a graph, and delete the log

+NOTE: This currently only exercises 1 CPU core, so may not be as useful on multi-core machines

 ## Dependencies
  - munin
  - bash